Speakers – 3rd CISO 360 Congress 2019

 Victoria is a graduate of Trinity College, Oxford and holds a doctorate in classical literature.
 She is a Visiting Associate of the Oxford Internet Institute (Oxford University), and a Visiting Fellow at Bournemouth University School of Computing.

 Dr Vasileios Karagiannopoulos holds an LLB from Athens Law School and an LLM in Information Technology and Telecommunications Law and a PhD in Law from the University of Strathclyde, School of Law.
 He has taught Information Technology Law, Intellectual Property Law, E-commerce Law and Human Rights Law for Strathclyde and Edinburgh Law Schools and is now a Senior Lecturer in Law and Cybercrime working for the Institute of Criminal Justice Studies (ICJS), University of Portsmouth.
-Vasileios has designed and is the course leader for the new ICJS BSc in Criminology and Cybercrime starting this September.
-He is also the Director of the Portsmouth Cybercrime Awareness Clinic, a project funded by Hampshire Constabulary, aiming to increase awareness and build resilience to cybercrime in the local community through research and public engagement activities with SMEs and vulnerable populations.
-Vasileios is the Chair of the ICJS Research Ethics Committee and Vice-Chair of the Faculty Research Ethics Committee and is also an IISP Certified Forensic Investigations Practitioner.
-He has published in UK and US peer reviewed journals on the topics of computer misuse law and insider unauthorised access, the impact of social media during the Arab Spring and also Internet regulation in the People’s Republic of China.
-His new monograph by Palgrave Macmillan, Living with Hacktivism: From Conflict to Symbiosis, focuses on hacktivism and discusses the challenges faced by the US and UK criminal justice systems when dealing with such phenomena.
-In this book, Vasileios puts forward an alternative rationale and practical responses to hacktivism with the aim of ameliorating the inefficiencies and injustices identified in current approaches.
+Vasileios has designed and is the course leader for the new ICJS BSc in Criminology and Cybercrime.
+He is also the Director of the Portsmouth Cybercrime Awareness Clinic, a project working with SMEs and vulnerable populations to increase cyberawareness and build resilience to cybercrime through research and public engagement activities.
+Vasileios is also an IISP Certified Forensic Investigations Practitioner and a member of the Institute for Ethical AI and Machine Learning.
+He has published in UK and US peer-reviewed journals on the topics of computer misuse law and insider unauthorised access, social media and the Arab Spring and also Internet regulation in China.
+His monograph by Palgrave Macmillan, Living with Hacktivism: From Conflict to Symbiosis, focuses on hacktivism and discusses the challenges faced by the US and UK criminal justice systems when dealing with such phenomena.

 We are always looking for: